stakkr-org/stakkr/docs/pages/configuration.rst

 Network and changes in general
 ------------------------------------
 You can define your own network in compose.ini by setting a ``subnet``.
+It's optional, and it's probably better to let it like that.

 ..
 WARNING::
    If you change that, run ``docker-clean`` which removes orphans images, stopped container, etc ...

-   For MacOS and Windows, we recommend to expose ports as it's difficult to access the network directly.
-Then, for each service you have a xxxxx.expose parameter (example : ``apache.expose = 8080``)
+   As we use ``traefik`` as a reverse proxy, no need to expose any ports or to access containers directly via their IP.

    Also, if you change any parameter such as an environment variable run a ``stakkr restart --recreate`` to make sure that you start from